fruitflybrain/hackathon19/README.md

     sh run_nlp.sh
     sh run_neuroarch.sh
     sh run_neurokernel.sh

+Please go to http://server-ip:10000 and test a query before using FBL.

 ### Launching FBL
 To launch FBL, you can run the shell script `/home/ffbh/run_script/run_fbl.sh`.
 The jupyter lab will be launched at port `10004` by default.
 Since the port is not exposed by the Docker container, you can do one of the following: